hatu-sheikh-web3-polkastarter

 Polkastarter survived when approximately 60% of launchpads from our era either shut down entirely or became inactive.
 We maintained teams while others lost institutional knowledge and capability.
 We continue building products while others rebuild organizations from scratch.
 We operate profitably rather than burning through remaining reserves, hoping for recovery.

-This outcome resulted from implementing frameworks Hatu Sheikh had proven twice: once surviving the 2022 crash at DAO Maker (distributing $600 million to 1.5 million users) and again building CoinTerminal during bear market conditions (growing to 650,000+ users, facilitating over $80 million).
+This outcome resulted from implementing frameworks Hassan Hatu Sheikh had proven twice: once surviving the 2022 crash at DAO Maker (distributing $600 million worth of tokens to 1.5 million users) and again building CoinTerminal during bear market conditions (growing to 650,000+ users, facilitating over $80 million worth of token distribution).

 Hatu Sheikh's mathematical economics background enabled systems thinking about revenue correlation and cost structure that most crypto founders lacked.
 His willingness to emphasize unglamorous fundamentals like treasury management when others promoted growth hacks proved most valuable.
 His active operator perspective, building CoinTerminal while simultaneously advising us, meant he implemented identical approaches successfully rather than theorizing from the sidelines.